 With arrests of this magnitude, law enforcement should be applauded for their efforts to halt those aspects of pain management care which are preying on individuals.
-The relationship between provider and patient is often one of blind trust due to the patients inability to understand and comprehend the complexities of medical care.
+The relationship between provider and patient is often one of blind trust due to the patient’s inability to understand and comprehend the complexities of medical care.
 Providers who exploit this trust for profit at the expense of health and well being, have no place in healthcare.
 Aware of the consequences of such large scale healthcare closures, federal and state agencies provide innocent victims support and referral services, not to prescribers but to drug treatment facilities, an obvious bias which is not at all in the best interest of each patient.
 See referral sources at the end of this post.
 That said, law enforcement’s efforts are not wholly righteous nor honest.
-For example reporting a single prescriber as prescribing 4.2 million pills over two years sounds like a pill mill, but is it really a pill mill?
+For example, reporting a single prescriber as prescribing 4.2 million pills over two years sounds like a pill mill, but is it a pill mill?
 If you take the average dosage based on current prescribing guidelines of between 50-90 MME per day for the most frequently used chronic pain medicine oxycodone 10 mg, this amount equals the treatment of about 900 hundred patients a month.
 For a clinic with one physician and four nurse practitioners, which happens to be an average small pain clinic, this amounts to each prescriber treating around 200 patients a month or 10 patients a day, well within a normal range.
-When placed in this type of an appropriate context, it’s clear that law enforcement can’t be completely trusted to say the right thing and therefore the ideological war goes on, throwing chronic pain patients under the bus and selling distortions of truth to the rest of America.
+When placed in this type of an appropriate context, it’s clear that law enforcement can’t be completely trusted to say the right thing and therefore the ideological war goes on, throwing chronic pain patients under the bus and selling distortions of the truth to the rest of America.

 – R Carter

 Charges Involve Over 350 Thousand Prescriptions for Controlled Substances and Over 32 Million Pills; ARPO Strike Force Grows to 10 Districts, Expanding to Include the Western District of Virginia